ShareTheMeal

 ShareTheMeal is a crowdfunding smartphone application to fight global hunger through the United Nations World Food Programme (WFP).
 It enables users to make small donations to specific WFP projects and to track its progress.
 In 2020, ShareTheMeal was selected as one of the "Best Apps" globally by Apple and Google.

-As of January 2022, ShareTheMeal has over 6 million downloads and 134 million meals shared.
+As of November 2023, ShareTheMeal has over 200 million meals shared from 1.4 million app users.